lola-tech/handbook/content/index.md

 Understanding or feeling what another person is experiencing from within their frame of reference; the capacity to place oneself in another's position

-Nothing in this handbook should supersede rules and laws of the country where this is read.

 ### 🕸️ The Mesh